openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 getDeviceState(device: string): ProfileConnectionState

-Obtains the connection status of the profile.
+Obtains the connection state of the profile.

 **Required permissions**: ohos.permission.USE_BLUETOOTH